 In 1887-1888 all of the legal issues regarding the Strickler estate property (present-day Fremont neighborhood) were finally settled.
 Investors Edward and Carrie Blewett of Fremont, Nebraska, bought the property and, working with business partners in Seattle, they gave the neighborhood its name and opened it up to settlement.

-The defined area of Fremont was the plat called Denny & Hoyt’s, named to thank the banking partners who facilitated the sale of the property.
+The defined area of Fremont was the plat called Denny & Hoyt’s, named to thank the banking partners who facilitated the sale of the property to the Blewetts.
 The boundaries of the plat were from Florentia Street which is now on the south side of the ship canal (would be 29th if it had a number) to 39th Street as the northern boundary, and from 3rd Avenue NW on the west, to Albion Avenue on the east (not quite as far east as Stone Way.)

-The total size of the Strickler land claim which became the Denny & Hoyt’s plat had originally been about 216 acres, before sections were taken out for a railroad line (Thomas Burke) and a reservation of space for a preliminary hand-dug canal (Yesler and the canal committee of the 1880s).
+The total size of the Strickler land claim which became the Denny & Hoyt’s plat had originally been about 214 acres, before sections were taken out for a railroad line (Thomas Burke) and a reservation of space for a preliminary hand-dug canal (Yesler and the canal committee of the 1880s).
 Some work was done in the 1880s to widen Ross Creek to create a “canal,” but the present ship canal was not created until 1911-1917.

 From the time of the Strickler homestead land claim of 1854 until 1887-1888 when the estate case was finally settled, no one had been allowed to live within the boundaries of the property, which today is the main business district of Fremont.
 After the estate issues were resolved and the neighborhood was named by the Blewetts, in the summer of 1888 the Ward & Griffith real estate agency ran ads in the Seattle Daily Intelligencer newspaper, announcing that the new Fremont development was open.
 The photo below shows their real estate sales sign marking the development for people who would have arrived at the new Fremont via boat across Lake Union.
 Westlake Avenue, running up the west side of Lake Union, had not yet been put through.
 As of 1888 the only way to get to Fremont was by boat.